FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/index.md

 <meta name="twitter:image" content="https://www.fiware.org/wp-content/uploads/FF_Marketplace_GenericBanner.png">
 </div>

-The [FIWARE Marketplace](https://marketplace.fiware.org) serves the purpose of globally disseminating existing commercial offerings around FIWARE.
+The [FIWARE Showcase](https://www.fiware.org/showcase/) serves the purpose of globally disseminating existing commercial offerings around FIWARE.
 It is a global one-stop shop that gives visibility to a wide range of Powered by FIWARE solutions/platforms, FIWARE-ready solutions and IoT devices as well as FIWARE related training/coaching or consultancy, integration and support services.
-Entries in the FIWARE Marketplace have been validated by the FIWARE Foundation or FIWARE iHubs which meet the requirements for performing validation of FIWARE Marketplace entries.
+Entries in the FIWARE Showcase have been validated by the FIWARE Foundation or FIWARE iHubs which meet the requirements for performing validation of FIWARE Showcase entries.

 #### Powered by FIWARE